 All camps will take place in Hofmark Atelier in Bahnhofstr.42, 82152 Planegg

-"Drawing room" is happy to welcome your kids in Art Camps for kids 7-12.y.o!
-And in Art Camp for Teens (13-16 y.o).
+"Drawing room" is happy to welcome your kids in Art Camps for kids 7-12.y.o! .
 We will draw, paint, go for walks (assuming I've arranged nice weather), learn the basics of realistic drawing, learn new painting techniques, observe and sketch nature in Maria Eich Wald, and do crafts.
-Please read more details below and contact me to register.
+Please read more details below and contact me if you have any questions.
 The amount of spaces is limited to 10 kids.

-The course is designed for primary school kids of cirtain age.
+The course is designed for primary school kids of certain age.
 But as you know, in art the desire is more important then the age group.

 Here is the general schedule of the holiday camp: